 Struggling against insurmountable odds, one out of every four thousand eggs laid in the Adams River lives to return to the Adams River as a spawning adult.
 Experience the majesty, beauty and tragically poignant life of the Pacific Sockeye Salmon and attend the Salute to the Sockeye celebration at Roderick Haig Brown Park.

 From late summer until early winter B.C.’s rivers turn into a viewing place for one of our province’s natural icons: the salmon!
 Making their way back to their places of birth to spawn, when the spawning runs are at their peak they are a spectacular sight.
 Even when they’re not, and there might only be, oh, a few hundred salmon swimming around, it’s still a great reason to make your way to the edge of a river to check out this wonder of nature.

 It’s hard to quantify the enormous impact a simple fish has had on the Aboriginal peoples of British Columbia.
 But the salmon has been a vital part of First Nations diet, economy and mythology for centuries.
+Meet and local legend: The Salmon.
 Hear Elder Ralph Phillips of the Xat’sull First Nation talk about how the fish has sustained First Nations communities since time immemorial in a video from Aboriginal Tourism BC and consider an experience with Xwisten Experience Tours.

 If you are looking for a short salmon inspired day trip less than an hour from downtown Vancouver, migrate to The Gulf of Georgia Cannery.
 Learn how salmon has long been a driver of the BC economy.
 In addition to salmon, you can to sea urchins, spot prawns to halibut–caught fresh from the BC coast at the Steveston Public Fish Sales Float where you can buy salmon and other seafood sold right off the boat.
 Check the Steveston Harbor Authority’s website for the daily catch!